kadena-io/pact/docs/en/pact-reference.md

 ### Contract Definition {#definitionmode}

-In this mode, a large amount of code is sent into the blockchain to establish the smart contract, as comprised of code (modules), tables (data), and keysets (authorization).
+In this mode, a large amount of code is sent into the blockchain to establish the smart contract, as comprised of modules (code), tables (data), and keysets (authorization).
 This can also include "transactional" (database-modifying) code, for instance to initialize data.